jdubo1998/DrinkRecorder/README.md

 Using this information, graphical charts will be used to display certain characteristics over a set period of time.
 Uses the Tkinter interface for the GUI and the pyplot interface for graphs.

+#### Deprecating this python code in order to move towards Java for a mobile app version.

 ### Graphs:
 **Chart 1 - Timeline:**
 Provides a timeline where each date creates a histogram containing the amount of drinks consumed by each